vikramaditya-tatke/tcp_flink_kafka_connector/README.md

 ### DataConsumerFlink

-An Apache Flink application that performs real-time stream processing on the event data.
+An Apache Flink application that performs real-time stream processing on the event data and writes the results to Kafka.

 ```mermaid
 classDiagram